Ganges: Course

 Now flowing east, the river meets the 400 km long Tamsa River (also called Tons), which flows north from the Kaimur Range and contributes an average flow of about 187 m3/s.
 After the Tamsa, the 625 km long Gomti River joins, flowing south from the Himalayas.
 The Gomti contributes an average annual flow of about 234 m3/s.
 Then the 1156 km long Ghaghara River (Karnali River), also flowing south from the Himalayas of Tibet through Nepal joins.
 The Ghaghara (Karnali), with its average annual flow of about 2991 m3/s, is the largest tributary of the Ganges by discharge.
 After the Ghaghara confluence, the Ganges is joined from the south by the 784 km long Son River, which contributes about 1008 m3/s.
 The 814 km long Gandaki River, then the 729 km long Kosi River, join from the north flowing from Nepal, contributing about 1654 m3/s and 2166 m3/s, respectively.
 The Kosi is the third largest tributary of the Ganges by discharge, after Ghaghara (Karnali) and Yamuna.
 The Kosi merges into the Ganges near Kursela in Bihar.

-Along the way between Allahabad and Malda, West Bengal, the Ganges river passes the towns of Chunar, Mirzapur, Varanasi, Ghazipur, Ara, Patna, Chapra, Hajipur, Mokama, Begusarai, Munger, Sahibganj, Rajmahal, Bhagalpur, Ballia, Buxar, Simaria, Sultanganj, and Farakka.
+Along the way between Prayagraj and Malda, West Bengal, the Ganges river passes the towns of Chunar, Mirzapur, Varanasi, Ghazipur, Ara, Patna, Chapra, Hajipur, Mokama, Begusarai, Munger, Sahibganj, Rajmahal, Bhagalpur, Ballia, Buxar, Simaria, Sultanganj, and Farakka.
 At Bhagalpur, the river begins to flow south-southeast and at Farakka, it begins its attrition with the branching away of its first distributary, the 408 km long Bhāgirathi-Hooghly, which goes on to become the Hooghly River.
 Just before the border with Bangladesh the Farakka Barrage controls the flow of Ganges, diverting some of the water into a feeder canal linked to the Hooghly for the purpose of keeping it relatively silt-free.
 The Hooghly River is formed by the confluence of the Bhagirathi River and Ajay River at Katwa, and Hooghly has a number of tributaries of its own.
 The largest is the Damodar River, which is 625 km long, with a drainage basin of 25820 km2.
 The Hooghly River empties into the Bay of Bengal near Sagar Island.
 Between Malda and the Bay of Bengal, the Hooghly river passes the towns and cities of Murshidabad, Nabadwip, Kolkata and Howrah.

 After entering Bangladesh, the main branch of the Ganges river is known as the Padma.
 The Padma is joined by the Jamuna River, the largest distributary of the Brahmaputra.
 Further downstream, the Padma joins the Meghna River, the converged flow of Surma-Meghna River System taking on the Meghna's name as it enters the Meghna Estuary, which empties into the Bay of Bengal.
 Here it forms the 1430 by 3000 km Bengal Fan, the world's largest submarine fan, which alone accounts for 10–20% of the global burial of organic carbon.